 There is also a smartphone app to help you stay connected when you’re on the go.
 Simply download the Campus Parent app, then follow the steps to select Milton Hershey School.

 If you need help logging into the Parent Portal or the app, send an email to: [email protected]

 Review the following answers to some of the most common questions asked by those interested in serving the students at Milton Hershey School as houseparents.

 It’s a comprehensive, challenging, and rewarding role.
 Requirements include:

-- Couples must be legally married for close to three years or more
+- Couples must be legally married for at least two years or more

 - Twenty-seven years of age or more preferred for both spouses